 3 – I’ll be staying for a short trip, would I get value out of park hopping?

 For a shorter trip, I tend to feel that park hopping is extremely valuable.
 If you know you only have a few days to work with you can still get into all of the parks and plan your days based on what is most important for you to get in, rather than being limited just to the park that you start at for the day.
 It may not be the best value for you if you have a park or parks that you don’t plan to visit.
 If you only have your heart set on one or two of them, then you may be fine without it.

-2 – During the Phased Reopening how do I park hop?
+2 – Are there guidelines for how and when I can park hop?

-During the phased reopening, there are restrictions in place for park hopping.
+Yes, there are now certain hours that park hopping is allowed.
 With the updated Park Hopper experience, guests must make a Disney Park Pass reservation for the first park they plan to visit AND enter that first park prior to visiting another.
 At this time, a park reservation is not required after the first park, however, reservation requirements are subject to change.

 1 – How can I get the most out of park hopping?